Architecture

 Evaluate sensitive reads, tool calls, egress, and side effects before release.

-The supported goal is to minimize application changes on approved API and assistant paths, not to promise universal transparent interception across every agent framework.
-Gate0 policy evaluation is designed for low-latency decisioning.
-Engagement-specific performance depends on deployment profile, policy complexity, and integration path.
+The design goal is to minimize application changes on approved API and assistant paths, not to promise universal transparent interception across every agent framework.
+Gate0 policy evaluation is intended for low-latency decisioning, with real performance claims reserved for scoped design-partner integrations.

 Policy decision service for identity, authorization, egress, retrieval, and approval-sensitive actions.